 Alex Golesh set to take over as South Florida coach

-TAMPA, Fla.
-(AP) South Florida hired Tennessee offensive coordinator Alex Golesh as its new head football coach on Sunday.
+TAMPA, Fla. – South Florida hired Tennessee offensive coordinator Alex Golesh as its new head football coach on Sunday.

 Golesh, who came to Tennessee with head coach Josh Heupel in 2021 after the two were at Central Florida in 2019, takes over a USF program that went 1-11 this year.
 The Bulls finished 0-8 in the American Athletic Conference.